Alf Morgans: Political career

 On 4 May 1897, Morgans was elected to the Legislative Assembly seat of Coolgardie.

-In parliament, he was a supporter of Premier Sir John Forrest.
+Upon his election to the Western Australian Legislative Assembly for Coolgardie in May 1897, Morgans was one of the MLA's who made up the informal Goldfields Party.
+This was a loose grouping of MLAs from the Eastern Goldfields electorates who coordinated on regional issues such as railway extensions to mining centres, improved water supplies for the goldfields, mining law reform, and stronger support for Federation of Australia.

+Some of the core members of this faction were Morgans as the leader, Charles Moran, Frederick Illingworth, Frank Wallace, Henry Gregory, Frederick Vosper, John Richard Arthur Conolly and Captain Oats.

+The group was sometimes seen as in opposition to Premier John Forrest's Ministerialist government over the pace of federation and goldfields development priorities, although members (including Morgans) frequently voted independently as cross-benchers and did not operate as a permanent opposition bloc.

+The goldfields faction differed from Sir John Forrest on key issues like Federation.
+So much so that within discussions on Secessionism in Western Australia if the colony were to not federate, there was a proposal for a state called Auralia.
+The proposed colony would have comprised the Goldfields, the western portion of the Nullarbor Plain and the port town of Esperance, with its capital in Kalgoorlie.
+However, despite this tension Morgans did still support Forrest.
 After Forrest resigned from state politics, the former supporters of Forrest continued to work together; the group became known under the moniker of ministerialists.
 In November 1901, the ministerialists defeated Premier George Leake on a no-confidence vote, and he was compelled to resign.
 However, they were initially unable to agree on a nominee for premier, and when the governor invited Frederick Henry Piesse to form a government, he could not secure enough support.

 The ministerialists eventually agreed on Morgans as a compromise candidate, and he took office as premier and colonial treasurer on 21 November 1901, despite having never previously held any ministerial office.

 However, in the subsequent ministerial by-election ^{1}, supporters of Leake stood against Morgans' newly appointed cabinet, and three of the six new ministers were defeated.
 Morgans then asked Governor Lawley for a dissolution of the Assembly, but this was refused.
 He resigned as premier on 23 December 1901, and Leake took office again, this time with clearly defined support.
 Morgans did not re-nominate at the subsequent election.

 Later career

 Alf Morgans' life after politics consisted of a number of consular appointments in Western Australia.
 From 1910 to 1917, he was Austro-Hungarian Consul for Western Australia; in 1915 he was also Vice-Consul for Spain.
-In 1921 he was appointed Consular Agent at Perth and Fremantle for the United States of America, remaining in the position until 1930, when he resigned due to ill-health.
+From 1918 to 1920, he was a councillor for the Municipality of North Fremantle.
+In 1921 he was appointed Consular Agent at Perth and Fremantle for the United States, remaining in the position until 1930, when he resigned due to ill-health.

-He died on 10 August 1933 at South Perth in Western Australia.
+He died on 10 August 1933 at South Perth.